DrPsychick/alexa-go-cloudformation-demo/README.md

 * show how to use cloudformation to deploy everything in one run (Alexa, Lambda, IAM roles and policies)
 * demonstrate golang lambda structure with localization support
 * build skill from code (generate JSON required for the Alexa skill from the code)
+* demonstrate good code design: keeping it simple and separated
+* demonstrate good integration with travis and coveralls

 ## I18N / L10N
 https://phraseapp.com/blog/posts/internationalization-i18n-go/